princetanwar/eslint-poc/readme.md

+<h1 align='center'> How Use EsLint </h1>

-use below command to create a eslint file it will ask some question about how we want to create the es-lint file and what will be the default rules and what will be the file type .js,json,YAML
+use below command to create a eslint file it will ask some question about how we want to create the es-lint file and what will be the default rules and what will be the file type .js,json,YAML OR directly create a eslint file and add your configuration.

     npm init @eslint/config